Secondary Education (supplemental major)

 Experiential learning

-As a Secondary Education (supplemental major) at Aurora University, you will participate in an enriching student teaching experience.
+As a Secondary Education (supplemental major) at Aurora University, you will have many opportunities to observe and practice in real classrooms, including an enriching student teaching experience.
 In addition to the required courses, you will complete three field experiences in three separate semesters, specifically two methods practicums, and one full semester of student teaching.

 Career possibilities